 American Optical frame sales doubled from 1934 to 1944, due in large part to the huge success of Ful-Vue frames.
 By the mid 1930s, Ful-Vue frames were so popular that other companies began having trouble selling their old-fashioned centerline designs.
 ArtCraft, Continental Optical, ShurOn, and most notably B&L Bausch & Lomb were soon paying American Optical royalties to make their own versions of the growing Ful-Vue line of frames and safety goggles.

-You can see our entire selection of vintage AO American Optical and B&L Bausch & Lomb Ful Vue sunglasses and steampunk safety goggles here.
+You can see our entire selection of vintage American Optical and B&L Bausch & Lomb Ful Vue sunglasses and steampunk safety goggles here.

 Get cool and eclectic vintage fashion style and quality in men's and women's sunglasses, and don't be fooled by fakes.
 See our entire inventory of vintage B&L Ray-Ban sunglasses all on one page in our Ray-Ban sunglasses photo gallery or with complete descriptions in our listing gallery.